RenatoDourad0/Project_Tryunfo_Trybe/README.md

 ### The project

-Develop a functional card game:
+Develop a functional card game where the user can add and remove customised cards, view the full deck and play.

-- Use JSX inside React;
+The main habilities practiced in this project were:

-- Create class components in React;
+- Render components based on it's state

-- Correctly use the React class components render() method;
-- Create multiple components bt iterating an array;
+- Update components state

-- Correctly use React props;
+- Capture events with React syntax
-- Use React PropTypes to validade prop types;
+-
+- Develop forms using JSX syntax

+- Pass information from child components to its parent through callBacks

 ### Screenshot